clemson-cal/app-binary2d/README.md

 > python3 plot.py data/chkpt.0000h5
 ```

 The model parameters are specified as `key=value` pairs on the command line (no dashes), possibly mixed in with the command line options (which control execution, and do have dashes).
-For example, to run a simulation for 500 binary orbits, and output the data to a directory called `my-disk`, you would type
+For example, to run a simulation for 500 binary orbits, and output the data to a directory called `my-run`, you would type

 ```Bash
 > binary2d --outdir=my-disk tfinal=500